South Island New Zealand Tour - Pure South 7 Day

 How fit do I need to be for the Pure South?

-The Pure South is an action-packed adventure with an enjoyable mix of walks, hike and activities.
-This trip is designed for people who want to experience New Zealand's incredible array of outdoor adventures and we can tailor the trip to suit you however active you want to be.
-On the Pure South trip you will walk between 3 to 5 hours each day on well-formed tracks.
+The Pure South is designed for people who want to experience New Zealand's incredible array of outdoor adventures with the flexibility to explore at a pace that's right for you.
+With your two New Zealand guides you'll always have easier or more challenging options available so you can scale your activity level up or down to suit your preference.
+On the Pure South trip, you will walk between 3 to 5 hours each day on well-formed tracks.
 The average distance walked each day is 9km/5.6mi.
-As long as you enjoy hiking and the outdoors you will enjoy this trip.

 Click here to go to a handy page with a summary of the distances and approximate times for every walk and activity on our Pure South trip!